 The TOEFL® test is a widely respected English-language test, recognized by more than 8,500 colleges, universities and agencies in more than 130 countries, including Australia, Canada, the U.K. and the United States.
 For more information about the TOEFL, including registration information, test structure, etc., visit their website.

 Miller Analogies Test (MAT)

-You will receive one test score report and your official score will be delivered to the Admissions Records and Registration Office.
+ACCUPLACER is a comprehensive battery of tests to provide information about a students' English, reading and mathematics skills and is used for placement into initial classes at Arkansas State University-Jonesboro.
+The test is administered on computer in the Testing Center and exams are available a few days each month at 9:30 a.m. and 1:00 p.m.
+Score reports are available immediately upon completion of the test.
+You will receive one test score report and your official score will be delivered to the Admissions Office.
 We recommend that you retain your copy of the score report for future reference.
-We cannot give you new score reports or send a score report to another institution.
+We cannot send a score report to another institution.

 Independent test companies develop standardized testing programs.
 Test scores are used primarily as admission criteria for undergraduate, graduate, and professional school admissions, placement and licensure.
 Special testing accommodations for persons with disabilities must be made directly with the testing company.